Mudrik-Lab/CFSVM/docs/cfs_tutorial.md

 ```

 Don’t forget to execute the code before running the experiment!
 After executing it you will find the file with the trial matrix in the `RUN_ME/TrialMatrix/` directory and generated Mondrians in the `RUN_ME/Stimuli/Masks/`.
-Your `RUN_ME` folder structure now should look like this :
+Your `RUN_ME` folder structure now should look like this:
 ```
 RUN_ME/
 ├── Code/